 Does Dental Insurance Cover a Root Canal?

 Most dental plans will cover a portion of the expense of a root canal.
 However, insurance plans do vary, so our root canal doctors and team are always very happy to discuss your payment situation on a case by case.
 Fortunately, we participate with a number of insurance carriers, including Ameritas, Anthem, Cigna, Dental Dental, Dentemax, UnitedHealthcare and more.
 If we do not participate directly with your insurance company, payment is due in full at the time of service, and you can submit a claim for reimbursement to your dental insurer afterwards.
 Our office accepts cash, check, MasterCard, Visa, American Express and CareCredit.

-East Coast Endodontics: Root Canal Dentists in Mechanicsville and Short Pump
+East Coast Endodontics: The Best Root Canal Dentists in Richmond

-East Coast Endodontics is proud to provide the best root canal services in Mechanicsville and Short Pump, thanks to our cutting-edge techniques and anesthesia practices.
+East Coast Endodontics is proud to provide the best root canal services in Mechanicsville, Short Pump, and Midlothian, thanks to our cutting-edge techniques and anesthesia practices.
 Our work ensures a comfortable experience for every patient.
 Our team also takes care to specifically outline the root canal service so you understand what to expect.
 Above all, our root canal dentists always follow through on our commitments.
 We are happy to work with every patient in the Richmond, Virginia area looking for a root canal specialist, and we’re truly grateful for all the patients we have the good fortune to serve.
-Schedule your appointment today via email or by phone with our Mechanicsville (804.559.3636) or Short Pump (804.506.3636) offices to learn more about our root canal service!
+Schedule your appointment today via email or by phone with our Mechanicsville (804.559.3636), Short Pump (804.506.3636), or Midlothian (804.838.3636) offices to learn more about our root canal service!